Close Menu

 Animal studies suggest that foxtail millet consumption can protect liver from NAFLD caused by diabetes.

-Foxtail millet was found to reduce NAFLD-related gut microbiota imbalances, a common complication associated with diabetes, in a mice fed on a high-fat diet.
+Foxtail millet was found to reduce NAFLD-related gut microbiota imbalances, a common complication associated with diabetes, in the mice fed on a high-fat diet.

 In another study, heat-treated foxtail millet was effectively found to reduce the effects of NAFLD by lowering total cholesterol and triglyceride levels in the liver and improving gut microbiota imbalances related to the disease in diabetic mice.